Elderjs/docs/elderguide.com/elderjs.md

 Elder.js solves these roadblocks.

-1 — Build times on our ~20k page side are between 8-9.5 minutes and constantly hovers between 28-40 pages per second on 6 core VM.
+1. Build times on our ~20k page site are routinely less than 10 minutes on a modest VM.
 In our analysis over 55% of our build time is spent waiting on the database server so you may see much faster builds. :)

-2 — You can setup the routes however you need.
+1. You can setup the routes however you need.
 The only requirement is that you don’t have two routes with the same url. :)  (We’ll tell you if is happens)

-3 — Every route defined has a single `data.js` where you can do your database queries, read markdown files, and do whatever magic you need to prepare your data for display.
+1. Every route defined has a single `data.js` where you can do your database queries, read markdown files, and do whatever magic you need to prepare your data for display.

 ### Adding Database Access